The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 So all of these are different record types of the opportunity and each one of these record types can map to a different business process.

-In Salesforce NPSP you have access to something called a sales path which is designed to guide your staff through your fundraising process as they cultivate and solicit those gifts.
+In Salesforce NPSP you have access to something called a sales path that is designed to guide your staff through your fundraising process as they cultivate and solicit those gifts.

 This gives you a visual representation of those different stages required for working through the process and the path can highlight key fields and reminders along each step of the way.